frebib/year-4-notes/crypto/notes.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2a/CBC_decryption.svg/800px-CBC_decryption.svg.png)

 ### CTR (Counter Mode)
-- Uses a random nonce as a counter IV, which is incremented for each block
+- Uses a random nonce as well as a counter IV (which is incremented for each block), combined together
 - As with CBC, the nonce is sent publicly along with the ciphertext